-- O Security Architects: This person will work with R&D, service, and quality organizations to research common security vulnerabilities and their remediation; develop procedures to incorporate hardening into product development; work with individual product teams in securing their products; and proactively educate teams across the company on security best practices for products under development. - Penetration Testers: This person will perform security penetration testing, ethical hacking and red team activities in order to identify unique and common vulnerabilities in products under development.
+- with individual product teams in securing their products; and proactively educate teams across the company on security best practices for products under 1372 1373 development.
+1374 1376 - o Penetration Testers: This person will perform security penetration testing, ethical hacking and red team activities in order to identify unique and common vulnerabilities in products under development.
 This includes performing vulnerability analysis and research, formalizing security testing procedures in the product lifecycle, performing penetration testing with remediation plans and formal reporting, and supporting red team, covert, and security activities to test organizational readiness.